-The Building course is offered on a credit point semester system basis and students are required to enrol for the full year (two semesters) on the dates and at the times shown in the booklet Building Enrolment Procedures 1989.
+The Building course is offered on a credit point semester system basis and students are required to enrol for the full year (two semesters) on the dates and at the times shown in the booklet Building Enrolment Procedures 1990.

-Students are required to complete 70 days of practical experience as part of their course.
-They may elect to fulfill this requirement by working during vacation periods or to work full time in industry for one semester.
+Students are required to complete 6 months of practical experience as part of their course.
 Building students who elect to take their industrial program in Session 1 in any year are required to enrol at the beginning of that year.